kbmcconnell/PersonalPrivacyGuide/README.md

 - [IntelTechniques](https://inteltechniques.com/)
 - [Privacy Guides](https://www.privacyguides.org/en/)

-If you find this project useful and wish to show your appreciation, I'll happily accept a few bucks: [venmo](https://venmo.com/u/kristonisms)
+If you find this project useful and wish to show your appreciation, I'll gladly accept a few bucks: [venmo](https://venmo.com/u/kristonisms)